From extension cords to a homemade barge, two Edmonton buddies try everything to extract a petrified stump

 Inside the Paleontology Museum at the University of Alberta, past the giant fish skull at the entrance, you'll find a relic from the time of the dinosaurs.

-The 65 to 75 million-year-old petrified tree stump is the latest addition to the museum, and is a point of pride in this small room in the basement of the university's Earth Sciences building.
+The 65 to 75 million-year-old petrified tree stump is a point of pride in this small room in the basement of the university's Earth Sciences building.

 But what impresses museum curator Lisa Budney most is the discoverers of the stump, Mike Lees and Jeff Penney, who went on a costly, arduous, month-long adventure to retrieve it.